 There are some good reasons why knowing how to use pauses in a speech will boost your public speaking.
 Here are five:

 Eye contact.
 When you look your audience in the eye you intend to get them engaged with your speech; engaged in a one to one dialogue.
 And when you combine this with a good pause you add extra emphasis to each of the points you make.
 Your eye contact and pause technique reinforces the all important one to one relationship that you want with your audience.
+So use eye contact and make it count for you.

 Effective public speeches full of rhetorical device, intonation and structure are weakened without the all-important pause.
 Apply a solid pausing technique to your speeches and you can expect to become a more effective speaker.